edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 # Reading CSV Data Using Pandas

-We will begin by locating and reading our survey data which are in CSV format.
+We will begin by locating and reading our wave data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way to store formatted data.
 Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files.
 It is quite easy to replace one separator with another, to match your application.
 The first line in the file often has headers